This site contains affiliate links to products. We may receive a commission for purchases made through these links

 Paper towels

 Four 6”x6” and one 12”x12” canvases or panels – I use Ampersand Value panels in the smooth finish or Ampersand Gessobord but you are welcome to use what you like.
-I don’t however recommend the canvas panels.
+I don’t however recommend the canvas panels backed with cardboard.
 You can paint on Masonite or birch panels but I do recommend that you gesso them first.
 I’ll demonstrate this in Module 1.

 Disposable gloves – I end up finger painting to smear edges so I like to wear gloves.
 You don’t want them too loose because they will just get in the way

-Optional – Canson Assorted Color Pack – 19” x 25” Paper.
-These are the papers that I use as a background in my still life.
+Optional – Canson Assorted Color Pack – 19” x 25” Paper – These are the papers that I use as a background in my still life.
 You can find something similar at Michael’s in the drawing area.
 I have also included this on the Blick list.
+You can also use colored gift tissue.
+Michael’s or Hobby Lobby sells packs of all sorts of colors.